donviito/OpenLCA_demo/README.md

 # Databricks and OpenLCA Integration Documentation

 This documentation outlines the steps to set up and execute an automated Life Cycle Assessment (LCA) workflow using Databricks and OpenLCA.
-The solution integrates data handling through Databricks and calculation via OpenLCA's IPC server, ensuring dynamic and automated assessments.
+The solution integrates data handling through Databricks and calculation via OpenLCA's IPC server.

 **Note:** This is a high-level demo showcasing how LCA calculations can be somewhat automated using OpenLCA.
-It is not a production-ready implementation.
+It is not even close to a production-ready implementation.

 ## Overview